 Emerging Markets Securities Risk: Emerging markets are subject to greater market volatility, lower trading volume, political and economic instability, uncertainty regarding the existence of trading markets and more governmental limitations on foreign investment than more developed markets.
 In addition, securities in emerging markets may be subject to greater price fluctuations than securities in more developed markets.
+The Fund's investment in securities of foreign companies may be in the form of depositary receipts or other securities convertible into securities of foreign issuers.

 Foreign Securities Risk: Investments in non-U.S. securities involve certain risks that may not be present with investments in U.S. securities.
 For example, investments in non-U.S. securities may be subject to risk of loss due to foreign currency fluctuations or to expropriation, nationalization or adverse political or economic developments.
 Foreign securities may have relatively low market liquidity and decreased publicly available information about issuers.
 Investments in non-U.S. securities also may be subject to withholding or other taxes and may be subject to additional trading, settlement, custodial, and operational risks.
 Non-U.S. issuers may also be subject to inconsistent and potentially less stringent accounting, auditing, financial reporting and investor protection standards than U.S. issuers.
 These and other factors can make investments in the Fund more volatile and potentially less liquid than other types of investments.
-In addition, where all or a portion of the Fund's portfolio holdings trade in markets that are closed when the Fund's market is open, there may be valuation differences that could lead to differences between the Fund's market price and the value of the Fund's portfolio holdings.